RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 I wanted something even simpler; [GitHub pages](https://pages.github.com/) seemed to fit the bill!
 [This article](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) from Barry Clark offers a simple way to get started with GitHub Pages.
 I played around with this, Julian Thilo's [Run Jekyll on Windows Guide](http://jekyll-windows.juthilo.com/), stumbled around for a bit, and landed on Michael Rose' [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes/theme-setup/).

-There was a bit of a learning curve, and I still don't know what I'm doing, but this seems like it will simplify posting going forward.
+There was a bit of a learning curve, and I still don't know what I'm doing, but this will simplify posting going forward.
 It will also let me use existing tools like GitHub and $TextEditorOfTheDay.

-Still debating whether to migrate [existing content](https://ramblingcookiemonster.wordpress.com/) or to just leave a link to it...

 Cheers!